B.S. in Early Childhood Education (Birth to Grade 2)

-Grounded in the social constructivist approach to early care and education, students in the Early Childhood Program develop a view of young children as meaning-makers, problem solvers and theory builders who are proactive in constructing their schema of the world.
-With the goal of creating critical, multicultural and democratic contexts, teacher candidates strengthen their awareness of children’s literacies, languages, layers of identity and universal modes of learning so that they can fully support them as learners.
+Grounded in the social constructivist approach to early care and education, candidates in the Early Childhood Program develop a view of young children as meaning-makers, creative innovators, problem solvers and theory builders who are proactive in constructing their schema of the world.
+With the goal of creating critical, multicultural and democratic contexts, teacher candidates strengthen their awareness of children's literacies, languages, layers of identity and universal modes of learning so that they can fully support them as learners.

 Undergraduates seeking teacher certification in Early Childhood Education (Birth to Grade 2) must select a Liberal Arts and Sciences concentration from one of the following areas of study: